hao-peng/ADVGP/README.md

 Warning: this is only an experimental code.

-How to use:
+Intallation guide:
-Copy folder gp/ and file Makefile to ps-liter.
+Copy folder gp/ and file Makefile to ps-lite.
-Go to folder ps-lite and compile using "make".
+In ADVGP folder: export CPLUS_INCLUDE_PATH=$PWD/eigen Go to folder ps-lite and compile using make/cmake.
+PS-lite may use wget to download some other softwares.
+See more information about ps-lite about how to install ps-lite
 Go to folder ps-lite/gp/, test with "run.sh"

 Contact: